QubitPi/docker-docs/reference/compose-file/networks/index.md

  - All other attributes apart from name are irrelevant.
 If Compose detects any other attribute, it rejects the Compose file as invalid.

 In the following example, `proxy` is the gateway to the outside world.
-Instead of attempting to create a network, Compose queries the platform for an existing network simply called `outside` and connects the `proxy` service's containers to it.
+Instead of attempting to create a network, Compose queries the platform for an existing network called `outside` and connects the `proxy` service's containers to it.

 ```yml